rugbyprof/1063-Data-Structures/Assignments/A11/README.md

 ## Recursion Quiz - Don't be mad
-Due March 7<sup>th</sup>
+Due: March 7<sup>th</sup>

-**1.**Write the `reverse()` function recursively.
+**1.** Write the `reverse()` function recursively.
 This function takes a string and the length of the string as arguments and returns the same string with its characters in the reverse order.

 ```cpp
 void reverse(char *s, int len)